Frequently Asked Questions

 We use a variety of ways to fundraise.

-• We take monetary and security donations through Give Wise. - If interested in donating securities, kindly get in touch so we can make the process smooth.
+• We take monetary and security donations through Give Wise. - If interested in donating securities, kindly get in touch so we can make the process as smooth as possible.

-• We accept your gently used or new camera donations – please reach out directly to the Executive Director at [email protected]
+• We accept your gently used or new camera donations – if you have equipment to donate, please fill out our form HERE

 • We seek grants, both local and international.

 • We seek corporate sponsors.
-Please get in touch with the Executive Director at [email protected] to discuss the various sponsorship levels.
+Please contact the Executive Director, Amina Mohamed at [email protected] to discuss the sponsorship levels.

-• We hold various fundraisers throughout the year - check out our Instagram or Linkedin feeds to learn about what is happening right now!
+• We hold various fundraisers throughout the year—check out our Instagram or LinkedIn feeds to learn about what's happening now!